Maui’s Smoldering Multiple Myeloma Story

 I try to spend time with myself.
 I try to set boundaries for other people.
 People will drain you and stress you.

 Stress is not good in any situation, but it’s especially not good when cancer is involved.

 You have to stand up for yourself.
 You have to ask questions.
 Ask the same question until a doctor gives you the answer you feel comfortable with.

 Research.
 You knew nothing at the beginning of this.
 The information I got was very grim.
 Now I’ve researched and know a lot more about what I’m going through.
 Any time I see something new or have a new question come up, I make a note of it and bring it to my doctor.

 Finding your community

 There are so many groups.
 I found so many support groups on social media.
-Some of the information may be dated and some of the conversations may be polluted, but in that, you’re still gonna find inspiration and connections with some people.
+Some of the information may be dated, and some of the conversations may be polluted, but in that you’re still going to find inspiration and connections with some people.

 I stopped taking a lot of crappy medicine.
 I started incorporating CBD oil into my regimen.
 I take turmeric and blackseed oil.
 I take some supplements.
 I take some Advil for the inflammation in my eyes, but that’s about it.